Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

 ### Group values

 Group values must be unique and because of this are typically numeric.
-Amplitude recommends that you send a group property that's human readable and clearly distinguishes the group from others so that they can segment and group by this property in Amplitude.
+Amplitude recommends that you send a group property that's human-readable and clearly distinguishes the group from others so you can segment and group by this property in Amplitude.

+!!!example "Group prop

-Consider the following example where an "Account Name" group property is sent.
-You can use the "Account Name" property for a human readable version of the group value.
+    Consider this example where an "Account Name" group property is sent.
+You can use the "Account Name" property for a human-readable version of the group value.

     - Group Type: Company
     - Group Value: 123456789
     - Group Property:
         - Account Name = Amplitude

 ## Salesforce integration

-If you use the [Salesforce integration](/../data/sources/salesforce-group/), you can set and update group properties using both the integration and the Group Identify API.
+If you use the [Salesforce integration](../../data/sources/salesforce-group/), you can set and update group properties using both the integration and the Group Identify API.

-- You don't need to pick just one of these options.
-You can use the Group Identify API to set group properties not available in Salesforce and also use the Salesforce integration to manipulate properties simultaneously.
+- You can use the Group Identify API to set group properties not available in Salesforce and also use the Salesforce integration to manipulate properties simultaneously.
 - The group value in Amplitude is the key used to sync with Salesforce.
 The group value in Amplitude needs to exist in Salesforce to use the integration and pull in group properties.
 - Amplitude runs a daily job (every morning UTC time) that updates all group properties whose pickup dates are the current date.
 When the Salesforce integration is activated, the first sync is executed the next day in the morning (UTC).
 - You can update the sync interval to the number of days you'd like, such as: daily, weekly, monthly or a specific number of days.
 For example, if the last update was on September 1, 2017 and the interval is 7 days, then the next pickup date is September 8, 2017.